MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/strcat-function.md

 ### Concatenated multi-line string

 The following example uses the `strcat()` function to create a concatenated multi-line string which is saved to the variable, `MultiLineString`.
 It uses the newline character to break the string into new lines.
+The results shown is the expanded view.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]